Gurgaon (film): Production

 The film is directional debut by National Film Award Winning cinematographer Shanker Raman and is produced by Ajay G. Rai and Alan McAlex of award-winning JAR Pictures studios who have previously produced critically acclaimed films Nil Battey Sannata, Gangs of Wasseypur, Liar's Dice among others.
 The film before its release was screened at Film Bazaar in Panaji, Goa in 2015.
 The film was shot on location in Gurgaon and Akshay Oberoi and other actors had to learn Haryanvi language for the film.
 The poster of the film was unveiled by Anurag Kashyap in July 2017.

 Release

 Gurgaon was released throughout India in limited number of screens and grossed ₹67 million in its first three days.

 Critical reception

-The film has received positive reception from critics who praised the dark, gritty, fast moving story-line and the performances of the lead actors.

 Despite receiving critical acclaim, the movie was not a commercial success.

 Awards

 The film won Prasad DI Award at the National Film Development Corporation's Film Bazaar in 2015.